robotrace.log_episode

 Free-form JSON metadata stored as metadata jsonb on the episode row.
 Use it for anything that doesn't fit the standard fields: operator, lighting, shift, hardware revision, task outcome, etc.

-Per AGENTS.md, don't put bytes or raw sensor values here — that's what the artifact slots are for.
-The DB column is indexed for JSONB search but not designed for multi-MB blobs.
+Don't put bytes or raw sensor values here - that's what the artifact slots are for.
+The column is indexed for JSON search but not designed for multi-MB blobs.

 status: "ready" | "failed"